Thursday, December 20, 2007

 I recently read a great article at www.stargazette.com, by Jeff Richards in which he explore the use and misuse of the terms "rosé" and "blush," as they apply to wines.
 Mr. Richards sites several sources including, www.terroir-france.com/wine.

-As much as I've learned about wine in the 20 years that I've worked with the industry, made wine and now co-host a radio show dedicated to the subject, I was a little hazy on the true distinc
+As much as I've learned about wine in the 20 years that I've worked with the industry, made wine and now co-host a radio show dedicated to the subject, I was a little hazy on the true distinctions.

-my little BloggyDoggy, here's the Viva La Difference from terroir-france.com:
+And now, thanks to the magic of Google and my little BloggyDoggy, here's the Viva La Difference from terroir-france.com:

 First of all Rosé wine is not a blending of red and white wine (abstraction made of the exceptional case of Champagne Rosé).

 Rosé wine is made from red grape-varieties.
-And, nowadays, many winemakers mix a certain amount of white grapes with
+And, nowadays, many winemakers mix a certain amount of white grapes with the red.

 The elaboration of rosé wine is delicate.
 It is probably why the amateur is sometimes disappointed by the quality of a rosé.
 Particularity, European rosé is "dry".
-On the contrary,
+On the contrary, American rosé is sweet and similar to white wine.

 Gray or pale rosé wine